 - Kent Surry and Sussex Academic Health Science Network (KSSAHSN)

 - Help for older and disabled people

-- Develop a holistic approach focussing on three areas of activity: empowerment, technology strategies and workforce development resources.
+- Develop a holistic approach focussing on 3 areas of activity:

-- Promote a person-centred approach to care and technology knowledge transfer between people whilst reducing isolation/ loneliness and increasing solidarity amongst older people.
+- Promote a person-centred approach to care and technology knowledge transfer between people whilst reducing isolation and loneliness and increasing solidarity amongst older people.

 - Capture what matters most to local communities by harnessing skills and expertise of local people, co-creating innovations that make a real difference to lives, health and wellbeing.

 - Empower people to take responsibility for their own care using technology and local services to keep them in work, healthy and motivated, having control over decisions that affect their health and wellbeing.

 - Learning networks will enhance shared learning amongst professionals and families to ensure durability and transferability.